-A MMRM method similar to those described in section [9.3.7.1.1](#) will be used for the analysis of the change from baseline in HAM-D subscales and individual item scores.
-The comparison of interest will be between each SAGE-547 dose and placebo at the 60-hour assessment.
+A MMRM method similar to those described in [section 9.3.7.1.1](#) will be used for the analysis of the change from baseline in HAM-D subscales and individual item scores.
+The comparison of interest will be between 90 μg SAGE-547 and placebo at the 60-hour assessment.
 Model based point estimates (ie, LS means), 95% confidence intervals, and p-values will be reported.